 It is not known whether Worcester Lane followed its present-day course at the date of the charter.
-It is conceivable that, at one time, it did not deviate so sharply towards Hagley Road, but instead followed a straighter route towards the top of Rectory Road (as tentatively depicted in figure 6).
-As Worcester Lane now joins Hagley Road at the parish boundary, the deviation might have come about soon after the parish boundary was established - presumably some years later than the date of the charter.
+It is conceivable that, at one time, it did not deviate so sharply towards Hagley Road, but instead followed a straighter route, across what was to become Oldswinford's open fields, towards the top of Rectory Road (as tentatively depicted in figure 6).
+As Worcester Lane now joins Hagley Road at the Oldswinford parish boundary, the deviation might have come about soon after the parish boundary was established-presumably some years later than the date of the charter.